Rugby Park: Concerts

+International football

-International matches at Rugby Park
+International matches

-Four Scottish international matches have been staged at Rugby Park.
-Normally, Scotland international matches are played at Hampden Park, but two matches were played at Rugby Park while the south stand at Hampden was being rebuilt.
+Four Scotland international matches have been played at Rugby Park.
+Normally, Scotland matches are played at Hampden Park, but two matches were played at Rugby Park while the south stand at Hampden was being rebuilt.
 During the 1997 match against Wales, Kilmarnock were able to parade the Scottish Cup at half time, having captured the trophy at Ibrox on the previous Saturday.